lmiller1990/design-pattenrns-for-vuejs/FUNCTIONAL-PROGRAMMING-MUTABLE-VUE.md

 A test to guide us.
 \end{center}

 Let's start with a verbose implementation.
-Since we do not want to mutate anything, we are going to create a copy of the game state.
-Then we will `map` each row.
-In each row, we will `map` each column, and when we find the row and column the user has chosen, we will update the cell.
+We will use `map` to iterate over each row.
+For each row, we will `map` each column.
+If we encounter the row and column the user has chosen, we will update the cell.
+Otherwise, we just return the current cell.

 ```js
 export function makeMove(board, { col, row, counter }) {